 The Opera Grand Rapids’ Collegiate Vocal Competition provides an opportunity for the finest student vocalists being trained full-time at West Michigan area colleges and universities to compete in a professional competition and to be recognized for excellence by a professional opera company.

-The Opera Grand Rapids 2017-2018 Season Collegiate Vocal Competition will be held the weekend of April 14-15, 2018 at the Betty Van Andel Opera Center.
-Students will have the opportunity to compete in one of two divisions for a chance to sing on the Final Round Concert and receive cash prizes.
+The Opera Grand Rapids 2018-2019 Season Collegiate Vocal Competition will be held the weekend of March 30-31, 2019 at the Betty Van Andel Opera Center.
+Students will have the opportunity to compete in one of two divisions for a chance to sing in the Final Round Concert and receive cash prizes.

 How To Apply